Skip to content

 IRS liens come with a wrinkle that most sellers don't know about.
 When a property with an IRS lien sells, the IRS has a 120-day right of redemption.
 That means they can buy the property back at the sale price within that window.

 In practice, the IRS rarely exercises this right on residential properties.
-But it still has to be addressed before a title company will issue clear title insurance.
+But it still has to be addressed before a title company can decide whether clear title insurance is available.
 The standard approach is to get an IRS payoff letter or a Certificate of Discharge before closing.
-This can take 30-45 days, so it needs to be started early in the transaction.
+This can take weeks, so it needs to be started early in the transaction.

 How Title Companies Clear Liens at Closing

-Title companies do the heavy lifting when it comes to clearing liens.
+Title companies do the heavy lifting for clearing liens.
 Here's how the process works:

 1. 1.
 The title company orders a title search 2-4 weeks before closing, identifying every recorded lien, judgment, and encumbrance on the property